strangebuzz/MicroSymfony/README.md

 ### FrankenPHP 🧟‍

-We can also use [FrankenPHP](https://frankenphp.dev/) to run MicroSymfony:
+We can also use [FrankenPHP](https://frankenphp.dev/) to run MicroSymfony.
+You must have [Docker](https://www.docker.com/) installed locally.

 Create a new project from the GitHub template, run:

     composer create-project strangebuzz/microsymfony